by Yvonne Strachan

 Yvonne Strachan

 P.S.
-How have you discipled your children through academics?
-Please share your story in the comments below!
+How have your home discipleship efforts inspired and equipped your children to serve others?
+Please share your testimony in the comments below!

-Did you miss last week’s blog post about home discipleship outside of academics?
+Did you miss our blog post about home discipleship outside of academics?
 Read it here!

 Leave a Reply